anismugale/appsierra-mobile-automation/README.md

 # mobile test automation
 QA Automation
-This repository contains mobile automation for the AppSierra.
+This repository contains mobile automation.
 It uses Selenium, via appium that connects to Android/IOS.

 ## Based on